open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 ### API Gateway Request Proxy (Lambda tracing active)

-Active tracing in Lambda means an API Gateway span `Span APIGW` and a Lambda runtime invocation span `Span Lambda` will be exported to AWS X-Ray.
+Active tracing in Lambda means an API Gateway span `Span APIGW` and a Lambda runtime invocation span `Span Lambda` will be exported to AWS X-Ray by the infrastructure (not instrumentation).
 All attributes above are the same except that in this case, the parent of `APIGW` is `Span Client` and the parent of `Span Function` is `Span Lambda`.
+This means the hierarchy looks like:

+Span Client --> Span APIGW --> Span Lambda --> Span Function

 ### SQS (Lambda tracing passive)